Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Improve disassembly view to draw only odd or even pc address?
 - [ ] Add safe and unsafe code version
 - [ ] Correct the Xo-Chip games not working properly on T8NKS
 - [ ] Correct all opcode tables (be more explicit and check correctly opcode for incorrect opcodes)
 - [ ] On big games restart is buggy, currently we do not reload the rom and keep memory as it is (we should reset memory